The Doctrine of Unjust Enrichment

 Normally, recovery cannot be made under unjust enrichment through express contracts or contracts implied in fact.
 If the contractor wanted to make a claim for restitution under unjust enrichment because of a change in the work, then the contractor must verify that there is not an explicit process defined by the contract to provide compensation for changes.
 If explicit contract provisions exist for compensating changes in the work, then recovery under the doctrine of unjust enrichment is extremely unlikely.4

-For example, a Board of Contract Appeals ruling rejected the contractor’s argument that the government was unjustly enriched because it accepted soil for an environmental remediation project without paying for it because there was a valid contract which required the contractor to perform the work for a fixed price.
+For example, a Board of Contract Appeals ruling rejected the contractor’s argument that the government was unjustly enriched because it accepted soil for an environmental remediation project without paying for it because there was a valid contract that required the contractor to perform the work for a fixed price.

 … an argument that the government was unjustly enriched by accepting soil without paying for it was rejected because a valid contract required the contractor to perform the work for a fixed price.
 The dispute arose from a contract to provide environmental remediation services.
 The contractor sought additional payment for the cost of fill required by a task order modification.
 The doctrine of unjust enrichment applies when the rights and remedies of the parties are not defined in a valid contract.
 Here, there was a valid contract and, therefore, the theory of unjust enrichment did not apply.5

-All avenues for recovery through the express contract must be exhausted before the theories of implied law or quasi-contracts can be implemented.
+All avenues for recovery through the express contract must be exhausted before the theories of quasi-contracts or implied law can be implemented.
 The courts will uphold the language and intentions of the express contract if the parties comply with its provisions.
 For example, the United States Court of Appeals denied a contractor’s claim recovery because there was an express contract that was fully understood by both well‑experienced parties.
 There was no misrepresentation on the part of the owner, and the contractor simply underestimated the work required:

 …where the parties enter into a valid contract allocating risk and reward, courts should be reluctant to overturn that allocation simply because one party underestimated its risk.6